Engineering Science (Cybersecurity) MS

 About the Program

-The Engineering Science MS with a course focus in Cybersecurity is an interdisciplinary program in partnership with the UB School of Management that is intended for graduates and IT professionals to upskill their cybersecurity knowledge and background.
-The program is for those seeking positions as cybersecurity analysts, cybersecurity engineers, cybersecurity administrators, or cybersecurity consultants in industry or local and federal government.
+The Engineering Science MS with a course focus in Cybersecurity is an interdisciplinary program jointly offered by the School of Engineering and Applied Science and the School of Management.
+It is intended for graduates and IT professionals who want to upskill their cybersecurity knowledge and background, or for those seeking positions as cybersecurity analysts, cybersecurity engineers, cybersecurity administrators, or cybersecurity consultants in industry or local and federal government.

 The program is designed to cover the foundational concepts of cybersecurity, teach cybersecurity principles, and provide hands-on experience applying security solutions and tools to protect cyber infrastructures in areas such as health care, manufacturing, and transportation systems.

-This program is composed of core, focus area, and elective courses that characterize and underscore the educational and research goals of the Center of Academic Excellence in Information Systems Assurance Research and Education (CEISARE) which is concerned with cybersecurity workforce development in government, industry, and academia.
-The program will also prepare students for various industry certifications.
+This program is composed of core, focus area, and elective courses that characterize and underscore the educational and research goals of the Center of Academic Excellence in Information Systems Assurance Research and Education (CEISARE), which is concerned with cybersecurity workforce development in government, industry, and academia.
+The program also prepares students for various industry certifications.

 Employment Outlook

 Amazon, Booz Allen Hamilton, Boeing, Cisco, Citigroup, Dell, Deloitte, General Dynamics, IBM, JP Morgan Chase, KPMG, Northrup Grumman, and Wells Fargo are just a subset of companies that are aggressively seeking employees trained in cybersecurity.
-In fact, the U.S. Bureau of Labor Statistics' job outlook projects jobs in this area to grow at a rate of 35% over the next ten years.
+In fact, demand in this job market is expected to grow 28% over the next ten years.

 Entrance Requirements